dekoza/mtgpl/comprules.rst

 810.9c
 ------
 If an effect sets a single player's life total to a specific number, the player gains or loses the necessary amount of life to end up with the new total.
 The team's life total is adjusted by the amount of life that player gained or lost.

-Example: In a Two-Headed Giant game, a player on a team that has 25 life is targeted by an ability that reads, "Target player's life total becomes 10."
+**Example:** In a Two-Headed Giant game, a player on a team that has 25 life is targeted by an ability that reads, "Target player's life total becomes 10."
 That player's life total is considered to be 25, so that player loses 15 life.
 The team winds up at 10 life.

 .. _mtgcr-810-9d:

 810.9d
 ------
 If an effect would set the life total of each player on a team to a number, that team chooses one of its members.
 On that team, only that player is affected.

-Example: In a Two-Headed Giant game, one team has 7 life and the other team has 13 life.
-A player casts Repay in Kind, which reads, "Each player's life total becomes the lowest life total among all players."
-Each team chooses one if its members to be affected.
+**Example:** In a Two-Headed Giant game, one team has 7 life and the other team has 13 life.
+A player casts :mtgtip:`Repay in Kind`, which reads, "Each player's life total becomes the lowest life total among all players."
+Each team chooses one of its members to be affected.
 The result is that the chosen player on the team that has 13 life loses 6 life, so that team's life total winds up at 7.

 .. _mtgcr-810-9e: